calvingrewal/nba_live_predict/README.md

-# nba_live_predict
+# CS 194 Final Project

-App can be run by cloning and running
+App can be run by cloning this repo and running

 $ export FLASK_APP=app.py
 $ flask run